-Rivers Sixth Form tutors are highly regarded for supporting students academically, whilst also ensuring that their pastoral needs are with students throughout the year, with daily registration, communicating with teachers and parents when appropriate and providing the best possible support for our students.
+Rivers Sixth Form tutors are highly regarded for supporting students academically, whilst also ensuring that their pastoral needs are met.
+Our team of specialist tutors work closely with students throughout the year, with daily registration, communicating with teachers and parents when appropriate and providing the best possible support for our students.